 How the Republican tax bill impacts Mormons

-With a propensity to donate money to our church multiply and replenish the earth, some Mormon families may get hit hard with the new tax bill.
+With a propensity to donate money to our church and a call to multiply and replenish the earth, some Mormon families may get hit hard with the new tax bill.
 Here’s a breakdown of the changes that could affect you.

 Standard deduction increase